succinctlabs/sp1/book/getting-started/install.md

 Building the toolchain can take a while, ranging from 30 mins to an hour depending on your machine.

-To verify the installation of the tooolchain, run and make sure you see `succinct`:
+To verify the installation of the tooolchain, run and make sure you see `curta`:

 ```bash
 rustup toolchain list